by Alison Angold CIDESCO ITEC

 It is also worth noting that while warming the oils, either by way of a burner or candle, or applying to our skin, which in itself will warm the oils, will release the fragrances of the essential oils, thus bringing them into the air to repel the mosquito, as the aromas evaporate, which they will do after about 2 hours, the effects wear off.
 It is important to replenish whatever method you are using after this time, to ensure continued protection.

-Precautions of essential oils for mosquitos
+Precautions of essential oils to repel mosquitos

 Most essential oils are safe to use on the skin in small amounts as long as they are blended with a carrier substance.